Bernie Sanders: Administration

-During his mayoralty, Sanders called himself a socialist and was so described in the press.
+During his mayoralty, Sanders called himself a socialist and was described as such in the press.
 During his first term, his supporters, including the first Citizens Party city councilor Terry Bouricius, formed the Progressive Coalition, the forerunner of the Vermont Progressive Party.
 The Progressives never held more than six seats on the 13-member city council, but they had enough to keep the council from overriding Sanders's vetoes.
-Under his leadership, Burlington balanced its city budget; attracted a minor league baseball team, the Vermont Reds, then the Double-A affiliate of the Cincinnati Reds; became the first U.S. city to fund community-trust housing; and successfully sued the local cable television franchise, thereby winning reduced rates for customers.
+Under his leadership, Burlington balanced its city budget; attracted a minor league baseball team, the Vermont Reds, then the Double-A affiliate of the Cincinnati Reds; became the first US city to fund community-trust housing; and successfully sued the local cable television franchise, thereby winning reduced rates for customers.

 As mayor, Sanders also led extensive downtown revitalization projects.
 One of his primary achievements was improving Burlington's Lake Champlain waterfront.
 In 1981, he campaigned against the unpopular plans by Burlington developer Tony Pomerleau to convert the then-industrial waterfront property owned by the Central Vermont Railway into expensive condominiums, hotels, and offices.
 He ran under the slogan "Burlington is not for sale" and successfully supported a plan that redeveloped the waterfront area into a mixed-use district featuring housing, parks, and public spaces.

-Sanders was a consistent critic of U.S. foreign policy in Latin America throughout the 1980s.
+Sanders was a consistent critic of US foreign policy in Latin America throughout the 1980s.
 In 1985, Burlington City Hall hosted a foreign policy speech by Noam Chomsky.
-In his introduction, he praised Chomsky as "a very vocal and important voice in the wilderness of intellectual life in America" and said that he was "delighted to welcome a person who I think we're all very proud of."
+In his introduction, he praised Chomsky as "a very vocal and important voice in the wilderness of intellectual life in America" and said that he was "delighted to welcome a person who I think we're all very proud of".

 Sanders hosted and produced a public-access television program, Bernie Speaks with the Community, from 1986 to 1988.
 He collaborated with 30 Vermont musicians to record a folk album, We Shall Overcome, in 1987.
-That same year, U.S. News & World Report ranked Sanders one of America's best mayors.
+That same year, US News & World Report ranked Sanders one of America's best mayors.
 As of 2013, Burlington was regarded as one of the most livable cities in the United States.

+During a trip to the Soviet Union in 1988, Sanders interviewed the mayor of Burlington's sister city Yaroslavl about housing and health care issues in the two cities.

 When Sanders left office in 1989, Bouricius, a member of the Burlington city council, said that Sanders had "changed the entire nature of politics in Burlington and also in the state of Vermont".